 The degree consists of five required courses plus an additional five elective courses.
 The courses can be taken in any order and can be completed in as little as 12 months.

-Special course sections are scheduled for Managed Online Program students and offered on a cyclical basis.
-Look for the courses in the current schedule of classes with a course comment that reads "Limited to managed online program students only."
+Special course sections are scheduled for Accelerated Online Program students and offered on a cyclical basis.
+Look for the courses in the current schedule of classes with a course comment that reads "Limited to accelerated online program students only."
 For more information, contact Nicole Bingham, the Coordinator of Program Advisement, at email@example.com or 505-277-6633.

 Required Courses (15 credit hours)